Horse Shows & Events

 World Equestrian Center Shows

-The brand new luxurious equestrian facility, the World Equestrian Center is changing the equestrian season in the destination.
+The new luxurious equestrian facility, the World Equestrian Center is changing the equestrian season in the destination.
 With numerous large-climate controlled indoor arenas, WEC is now hosting horse events throughout the year.
 WEC’s Ocala Winter Spectacular is a hunter/jumping show circuit each year from January-March (12 weeks) Additionally, WEC offers a similar summer show series over 10 weeks from June-August.
 What is at stake in these competitions?
 Millions of dollars in money and prizes, and admission to watch the events is free and open to the public!
-Make visiting WEC an entire experience by also exploring the massive property, stopping into the candy shop and grabbing a meal at one of their delicious and unique restaurants!
+Make visiting WEC an entire experience by also exploring the massive property, stopping at the candy shop and grabbing a meal at one of their delicious and unique restaurants!
 You can even rent a golf cart to make exploring the property even more fun.

 AdventHealth Grandview Invitational